uzairmansoor/dataFeed-MSK-cdk/README.md

 *set CDK_DEFAULT_REGION=us-east-1*

-Now, execute the following command in the dataFeedMsk directory, where the *ec2ConsumerPolicy.json* file is located.
+Now, execute the following command in the **dataFeedMsk** directory, where the *ec2ConsumerPolicy.json* file is located.

 *aws iam create-role --role-name awsblog-dev-app-consumerEc2Role --assume-role-policy-document file://ec2ConsumerPolicy.json*

-3. Set the environment variables
+3. Set the environment variables for Producer AWS Account

-First, setup the AWS CLI credentials of your producer AWS Account
+Now, setup the AWS CLI credentials of your producer AWS Account

 *set CDK_DEFAULT_ACCOUNT={your_aws_account_id}*